SaraCandela/learn-spanish/README.md

 ![Game Area](/assets/images/imagesReadMe/gamearea.JPG)

 * Question Counter:
-    * Counts the questions from 1 to 15 everytime the user goes to the next question.
+    * Counts the questions from 1 to 15 every time the user goes to the next question.

 ![Question counter](/assets/images/imagesReadMe/Questioncounter.JPG)

 * Question:
-    * Question is a convination between an image and a paragraph with the animal picture and name.
+    * Question is a combination between an image and a paragraph with the animal picture and name.

 ![Question](/assets/images/imagesReadMe/question.JPG)

 * Answers:
-    * Four buttons with the possible answers, when they are press if the answer is correct will show a green background and if the answer is incorrect will be red background.
-Once one answer is press the other anwers will be disabled.
+    * Four buttons with the possible answers, when they are press if the answer is correct will show a green background and if the answer is incorrect, will be red background.
+Once one answer is press, the other answers will be disabled.

 ![Answers](/assets/images/imagesReadMe/Options.JPG)

 ![Correct Answers](/assets/images/imagesReadMe/correct-incorrect.JPG)

 * Next button:
-    * Once the quesiton has been answer pressing next button will bring the user to the next quesition, when all the questions are answered will bring the user to an extra window where they can repeat the test.
+    * Once the question has been answer pressing "next" button will bring the user to the next question, when all the questions are answered will bring the user to an extra window where they can repeat the test.

 ![Next Button](/assets/images/imagesReadMe/Next.JPG)

 * Play again screen:
-    * When all the question has been answered this screen will show where you can find a button to play again.
+    * When all the question has been answered, this screen will show where you can find a button to play again.

 ![Play Again](/assets/images/imagesReadMe/end.JPG)